Women in Vedic Culture

 The marriage of Mira to help military alliances did not work out well for Mira because 15 years later, in 1531, when Rana Sangh had been dead for 3 years, Vikramajita (Vikramaditya), who was a mere boy of 14, acceded the Kingdom of Mewar and was most temperamental.
 [Rana Raymal reigned at Chittor 1473-1508.
 Rana Sangh was his son.]
 This put Mira in the spite of members of a rival family.
 Vikramajita did not like Mira and it is said at one point he locked her in a room with a guard.
 This did not have the desired effect, so he tried to poison her, but that also failed.
 She refers to this in her poems as the intervention of her Lord Krishna.

 It is thought that Mira took refuge of her uncle Viram Dev in Merta until Viram was expelled from his own capital by the King of Jodhpur in 1538.
-From this point, the rest of Mira's story is unclear.
+From this point, the rest of Mira’s story is unclear.
 However, there are a few bits and pieces that seem to stand correctly.
-In the first half of the 17th century Mira is said to have visited Vrindavan.
+In the first half of the 17th century, Mira is said to have visited Vrindavana.
 She may have been a wandering ascetic after Viram was forced from Merta.
-The poet of Priyadas who was at Vrindavan at the time says that Mira went to see Jiva Gosvami of Sri Chaitanya's association, but Jiva refused to see her because she was a woman.
+The poet of Priyadas who was at Vrindavana at the time says that Mira went to see Jiva Gosvami of Sri Chaitanya’s association, but Jiva refused to see her because he was renounced and she was a woman.
 She replied that she thought Lord Krishna was the only male in Vrindavana and all others were female gopis (cowherd maidservants).
 This led to Jiva Gosvami admitting her into see him.
-There is also an old temple in Vrindavana that is still dedicated to her presence there, and there is an altar with nice Krishna Deities you can see there.
+There is also an old temple in Vrindavana that is still dedicated to her presence there, and there is an altar with nice Krishna Deities you can see.

-In any case, Mira's poems remain an inspiration to many, and stir the heart toward devotion to Krishna in many ways.
-They also emphasize the means of developing attraction to Krishna's form, pastimes and the chanting of His names, and exemplifies a love relationship with the Lord.
+In any case, Mira’s poems remain an inspiration to many, and stir the heart toward devotion to Krishna in numerous ways.
+These poems also emphasize the means of developing attraction to Krishna’s form, pastimes and the chanting of His names, and exemplifies a love relationship with the Lord.

 Laxmi was not satisfied with mere household duties.
 She also had the spirit of patriotism, sacrifice and social reform.
 She was waiting for the chance to participate in the freedom movement.
 She attended meetings and listened to the top leaders of the movement and observed the effects of the Law Defiance Movement, along with the gradual change in the social psyche.
 She felt that obtaining political freedom was necessary, but that every citizen of free Bharat must come forward with a firm common will and total identification with the national interests, ancient glories, the Vedic culture and traditions of Bharat.
 But how to put this all together was the issue.

 During this time some eminent personalities were striving for the education of women.
-Due to Western impact, Indian women were struggling for equal rights and economic freedom.
-Yet this led to progress of the individual but not for the society as a whole, and to self-centerdness.
-This presented the risk of women losing their commitment to love, sacrifice, service and other inborn qualities that glorify Hindu women.
+Due to the Western and materialistic impact, Indian women were struggling for equal rights and economic freedom.
+Yet this led to progress of the individual but not for the society as a whole, and to self-centeredness.
+This presented the risk of women losing their commitment to love, sacrifice, service, and other inborn qualities that glorify Hindu women.
 She felt that this attraction to the easy and showy way of western life that lead to this unnatural change in the attitude of women could also lead to the disintegration of family, which has been a primary and important factor in Vedic society for imparting the proper Vedic culture.
-So Lakshmibai was worried by this.
+So, Lakshmibai was worried by this.

 After attending discourses by Gandhi and hearing him advising the ladies to follow the life of Sita and Savitri, she studied the Ramayana and Mahabharata.
 She was attracted to the literature of Swami Vivekananda who professed that men and women are equally important constituents of the nation just like two wings of a bird.
 Lakshmibai came to the conclusion that women should boldly come forward and share the responsibility in solving the various problems of the society.